zmaslova/dl-benchmark/src/onnxruntime_benchmark/README.md

 ```
 ./benchmark_app -m model.onnx
 ```
-By default, the application make inference on randomly-generated tensors for 60 seconds.
-For inference only `CPU` device is available for now.
+By default, the application makes inference on randomly-generated tensors for 60 seconds.
+For inference only default provider (`CPU` device) is available for now.

 ### Inputs
 To pass inputs for model use `-i` option.
 ```
 ./onnxruntime_benchmark -m model.onnx -i <path_to_input_data>
 ```
 By default, number of inputs to use determined based on model's batch size.
-If yout want to make inference on some set, you can specify the number of files to take with `-nireq` option.
+If yout want to make inference on some files set, you can specify the number of files to take with `-nireq` option.

 If the model has several inputs, files or folders must be specified for each:
 ```